decred/politeia/politeiawww/api/cms/v1/api.md

 as proposal token added.

-There is also a basic pagination feature implemented with an offset and a total count of proposals to return.
+There is also a basic pagination feature implemented with an offset and a page count of proposals to return.
+Note, there is a max proposal spending list page count.
+If above 20, then it will be set to that max.
 These are optional and if both unset, all proposal summaries will be returned.

 Note: This call requires admin privileges.